deborahlim/tgc-assignment-1/README.md

 Identifying External Users’ Goals:

-1. To search for / find / get information about heritage sites in Singapore
+1. To search for heritage sites / tourist attractions in Singapore
-2. To search for / find / get information attractions / interesting spots to visit
+2. To get information about heritage sites / tourist attractions in SG
+3. To get directions to reach heritage sites / tourist attractions in SG
-3. To explore food near their location or near attractions / heritage sites
+4. To explore food options near their location or near attractions / heritage sites

 User goals/ Stories:

-1. As a tourist / Singaporean / history enthusiast, I want to find out more information about heritage site / attractions so that I can decide when to visit / get more knowledge
+1. As a tourist / Singaporean / history enthusiast, I want to find out more information about heritage site / attractions so that I can decide when to visit / get more knowledge.
-2. As a tourist / Singaporean / history enthusiast, I want to see the heritage sites/ attractions near my location so that I do not make detours
+2. As a tourist / Singaporean / history enthusiast, I want to find tourist attractions / historical sites / food near my current location so that I can visit them conveniently without making detours.
-3. As a tourist / Singaporean / history enthusiast, I want to filter the heritage site / attractions according to a keyword so that I can see only those that I am interested in
+3. As a tourist / Singaporean / history enthusiast, I want to filter the heritage site / attractions according to a keyword so that I can see only those that I am interested in.
-4. As a tourist / Singaporean / history enthusiast, I want to find directions to my desired location so I don’t get lost
+4. As a tourist / Singaporean / history enthusiast, I want to find directions to my desired location so I don’t get lost.
-5. As a tourist / Singaporean / history enthusiast, I want to find tourist attractions / historical sites / food near me so that I can visit them conveniently without making detours.
+5. As a tourist / Singaporean / history enthusiast, I want to find a taxi, so that I can get to my desired location.
-6. As a tourist / Singaporean / history enthusiast, I want to find a taxi, so that I can get to my desired location.
+6. As a tourist / Singaporean / history enthusiast, I want to find food options near my current location or near location I will be visiting, so I can satisfy my hunger / food cravings as efficiently as possible.

 B) Scope